-dog-eared, highlighted, and Post-It flagged by the start of shopping period).
-Today, Elis have been known to message each other around the world with word that the new Blue Book is online.
-Blue Booking takes place around multiple screens, and the making of wish lists of courses is done individually, in small groups of friends, and en masse at parties.
+Preparing for the new semester is a much anticipated ritual called "Blue Booking" (from the days of hard copies, when the blue-covered catalog listing about 2,000 courses was dogeared, highlighted, and Post-It flagged by the start of the year).
+Today, Elis eagerly anticipate the arrival of the new Blue Book online.
+Blue Booking takes place around multiple screens, and making course wish lists is done individually, in small groups of friends, and en masse at Blue-Booking parties.